timeout

 timeout 3s sleep 10

-Send a signal to the command after the time limit expires (SIGTERM by default):
+Send a signal to the command after the time limit expires (TERM by default, kill -l to list all signals):

 The examples are provided by the tldr-pages project under the CC BY 4.0 License.